falcosecurity/kilt/definitions/falco/Manual_Instrumentation.md

 Most of these steps are performed automatically by [Kilt](https://github.com/falcosecurity/kilt).
 In case you want to roll your own solution or test it out manually use the following instructions.

-## Uploading sysdig instrumentation image onto personal aws account
+## Uploading Falco instrumentation image onto personal aws account
 In this example we're going to assume the target aws region to be us-east-1.

 ## Instrumenting manually an existing Task Definition